 To guarantee that the necessary amount of team cohesion is maintained, you should consider instituting a predictable structure of meetings and interactions.
-They’ll allow people within a team or across teams to have a chance to connect to each other.
+They’ll allow people within a team or across teams to have a chance to connect with each other.

-Such a structure can then act as the threads that hold the company culture’s fabric together, while allowing for autonomy for the rest of the time.
+Such a structure can then act as the threads that hold the company culture’s fabric together while allowing for autonomy for the rest of the time.

 Autonomy cannot exist without accountability and responsibility.
-Here, too, managers and leaders must balance between the “space” they provide to employees, and the needs of the company.
+Here, too, managers and leaders must balance between the “space” they provide to employees and the needs of the company.

 Lack of accountability erodes trust and connection and for this reason, hybrid teams must maintain high degrees of accountability at all times.
 This does not mean waving a finger over someone’s head but rather looking at their work and their challenges, and seeking meaningful solutions.